New Jack City: Home media

+The film was released on Blu-ray in the United States by Warner Home Video on August 14, 2012.

 Cultural influence

-Cooper suggested Teddy Riley name his new genre new jack swing, after the movie.
-The New Orleans-based hip hop record label Cash Money Records is named after the Cash Money Brothers gang.
+Cooper suggested Teddy Riley name his new genre new jack swing, after the film.
+The New Orleans–based hip hop record label Cash Money Records is named after the Cash Money Brothers gang.
 Cash Money Records rapper Lil Wayne has a series of albums titled Tha Carter after The Carter Complex, and Lil Wayne and Tyga have referred to themselves as Young Nino.
-Wrestler New Jack got his name from this movie.
-Comedian Gary Gulman refers to the movie in his Comedy Central special "In This Economy," when ranting against the now-defunct Blockbuster video stores and their late fee policies.

 Reboot

-In 2019, Deadline announced that Warner Bros are rebooting the film with Malcolm Mays writing.
+In 2019, Deadline announced that Warner Bros. are rebooting the film with Malcolm Mays writing.

 Stage play adaptation

-In September of 2022, film producer Je'Caryous Johnson who is a well known stage producer and playwright in the urban market, announced the launching of the stage production adaptation of New Jack City: Live on Stage after his successful adaptation of another film, Set It Off: Live on Stage.
+In September 2022, film producer Je'Caryous Johnson announced the launching of the stage production adaptation of New Jack City: Live on Stage after his successful adaptation of another film, Set It Off: Live on Stage.
 The stage play stars Allen Payne, who reprises his role as "Gee Money", Treach as Nino Brown, Flex Alexander as "Pookie", Big Daddy Kane as Stone and Gary Dourdan as Scotty.
-The stage production's first preview ran October 29-30, 2022 at the Gas South Theater in Atlanta, Georgia and is currently running in a nine-city tour from November of 2022 into February of 2023.
-Original cast member from the film Christopher Williams who played Kareem Akbar, made a brief curtain call appearance during the Washington D.C. tour stop and performed his hit song from the film's soundtrack, "I'm Dreamin'".
+The stage production's first preview ran October 29–30, 2022 at the Gas South Theater in Atlanta, Georgia and then opened a nationwide tour from November 2022 and extended until the summer of 2023.
+The play returned by popular demand in January 2024 running in Houston, Texas with a final announced date set for Memphis, Tennessee June 2024.
+Omar Gooding was cast as Stone, while the latter three actors reprises their role from the tour.

-Special arrangements to the stage production was provided by Warner Bros.
+The stage play is produced with special set design arrangements by Warner Bros.
 Theater Ventures.

+Other appearances

+Chris Rock reprised his role as Pookie in an Easter-egg related cameo on Everybody Still Hates Chris.